MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

 ## 7. Create resource for Azure Key Vault

-In Azure, developers can choose to manually store information needed to run the app in the app configuration settings.
-However, for sensitive information, the more secure approach is to use an Azure Key Vault.

-Azure Key Vault is a centralized cloud solution for storing and managing sensitive information, such as passwords, certificates, and keys.
-Using Azure Key Vault also provides access monitoring and logs to see who accesses secret, when, and how.
+When you need to store secrets, a _best practice_ is to store the secret in a secure location such as Azure Key Vault.
+Azure Key Vault is a centralized cloud solution for storing and managing secrets and certificates.
+The service also provides access monitoring and logs to see who accesses secrets, when, and how.

 ### [Azure portal](#tab/azure-portal)